What is Ash Content in Flour? Classification & Impact on Dough

 However, as bakers today, the ash content is not significant to us and is merely a technical measurement that primarily concerns flour mills for quality control and regulatory compliance purposes.

 All European flours are primarily classified based on their ash content.
 Below is the classification of Italian, French, German, and American flours.
-For additional European flour standards, refer to this presentation.
+For additional European flour standards, see this presentation.

 Flour TypeAsh Content